Open Enrollment: Getting health insurance for 2022

-If you’re feeling daunted and confused by the open enrollment process — the annual period when you can renew or change your medical insurance coverage — you’re not alone.
-Even folks who work in the insurance business have been known to wait until the last minute to make their selections because the process can be overwhelming.
+If you’re feeling a bit overwhelmed by the open enrollment process — the annual period when you can renew or change your medical insurance coverage — you’re not alone.
+Selecting insurance can be confusing and time-consuming.

-But much like doing your taxes — a time-consuming task few look forward to — putting time and effort into carefully reviewing your health insurance options might save you some money, bring peace of mind and protect you from unexpected financial burdens should a health emergency occur.
+But putting that time and effort into carefully reviewing your health insurance options might save you some money, bring peace of mind and protect you from unexpected financial burdens should a health emergency occur.

-Regina D. Green, director of managed care operations for UCLA Medical Group, breaks down key points to consider during open enrollment to make the process more user-friendly.
+Regina D. Green, director of managed care operations for UCLA Medical Group, explains what to consider during open enrollment to make the process more user-friendly.

-While it may be tempting to simply consider monthly premiums, it’s worth taking a detailed look at your personal and family health needs and different plan specifics before locking in your coverage for the coming year.
+While it may be tempting to base your insurance choice on monthly premiums alone, it’s worth taking a detailed look at your personal and family health needs and different plan specifics before locking in your coverage for the coming year.

 - Coinsurance: The percentage of the cost for services and treatments for which you’re responsible.